Written by Gillian Clark

 About the Playwright

-Gillian Clark (she/her) is a disabled multidisciplinary theatre creator and the artistic co-director of Keep Good (Theatre) Company.
+Gillian Clark is a disabled multidisciplinary theatre creator and the artistic co-director of Keep Good (Theatre) Company.
 She is a settler of European descent who resides in Tiohtià:ke/Mooniyang/Montréal, with a large part of her heart in Kjipuktuk/Halifax.
 Gillian is a graduate of the National Theatre School’s playwriting program and aims to create with joy, care and risk.
-Her plays include: The Ruins (Two Planks and a Passion Theatre), Let’s Try This Standing and Adventures (Keep Good (Theatre) Company).
+Her plays include: Trojans Girls and the Outhouse of Atreus (Outside the March, Factory Theatre, Neworld Theatre), The Ruins (Two Planks and a Passion Theatre), Let’s Try This Standing and Adventures (Keep Good (Theatre) Company).
 She has held residencies with Nightswimming, Outside the March, 2b theatre and Two Planks and a Passion Theatre.
-Gillian is grateful for everyone who has intersected and shaped the community of New Troy in one way or another.

 About the Director